dovecot/documentation/source/settings/core.rst

 - Default: <empty>

 Crash after logging a matching event.
+The syntax of the filter is described in :ref:`event_filter_global`.

 For example